 Common Questions About Breast Revision Surgery

 Breast revision surgery, which often involves removing or replacing silicone or saline breast implants, is done to change the type or size of your implants.
-Your surgeon also may perform this procedure to correct problems from previous New Jersey breast augmentation or New Jersey breast lift.
+Your surgeon also may perform this procedure to correct problems from a previous breast augmentation or breast lift.

 If you think you need New Jersey breast revision surgery, below is more information.

 Why Have Breast Revision Surgery?